-Grass Valley, CA — Nevada City resident Charles Jones announced his intention to create Permanent Autonomous Zone called “La Burgia” in the back corner of the Grass Valley, CA Carl’s Jr. restaurant.
+Grass Valley, CA — North San Juan, CA resident Charles Jones announced his intention to create Permanent Autonomous Zone called “La Burgia” in the back corner of the Grass Valley, CA Carl’s Jr. restaurant.

 America’s History of Cranks

-As for Mr. Charles, his optimism and idealism is undeterred.
+As for Mr. Charles, his optimism and idealism are undeterred.

-Shortly afterwards, he was escorted from the restaurant for shouting at the patrons.
+Shortly afterward, he was escorted from the restaurant for shouting at the patrons.
 He was heard saying something about raw milk and police states.